guardtime/libparamset/doc/mainpage.md

   * Possible parameter break that takes next token as it's value only if it does not look like possible parameter (`-a v1 -a -b`, where `-a = {v1, NULL}`).
   * Parameter value sequence with (existing or possible) parameter break (`-a v1 v2 ... vn -b`, where `-a = {v1, v2, ..., vn}`).
   * Parameter that is hidden from the command line but can be inserted from the code or configuration file.
-  * Parameter that do not generate any typo errors (useful when hiding a parameter from command line).
+  * Parameter that does not generate any typo errors (useful when hiding a parameter from command line).
   * Value collectors:
     * Parameter `--`, that will redirect every next token to a specified parameter(s).
     * Parameter that collects values that are not bound with any parameter (`-i x y ...`, where `x` is bound with `-i` but `y` is not).